95jhack/Portfolio_Project/README.md

 ==================================================================================

 Target use of the following toolsets:
-* Data Quality Testing
+* Data Quality Testing & Functional Testing
     * DBT Project
         * I will not be able to proceed to implement this portfolio as a DBT project.
-This is due to cost of Snowflake, inability to use a student based option.
+This is due to cost of Snowflake, inability to use a student based option for longer than 1 month.
     * Unit Testing - Python unittest Library
         * I will be writing unittests to validate that the transformed data at different stages of the project aligns with known conditions, and the expected outputs of certain functions.
 * SQL